piccolo-orm/piccolo/CONTRIBUTING.md

 ### Documentation

 Is something in the documentation unclear or missing?
-These types of contibutions are invaluable.
+These types of contributions are invaluable.

 ### Design input